Prison Time Calculator

 Backend Formula for the Prison Time Calculator

-Consider a 10-year sentence with 15% good behavior credits and parole eligibility after 50% of the sentence.
+Consider a 10-year sentence with 15% good-time credit, parole eligibility at 50%, and 6 months (0.50 years) of pretrial jail time.
 The calculation proceeds as:

 Variations in credits and parole policies necessitate adjustments, emphasizing the need for region-specific adaptation.